Multimedia - Shooting Locations - Escape From New York

 >

-opening sequence) (Dome/GWCC/Philips Arena/CNN Center Station, Atlanta, GA)
+(Dome/GWCC/Philips Arena/CNN Center Station, Atlanta, GA)

-(Atlanta's MARTA System) (Former Omni MARTA Station) (Street
+(Ex Omni Station) (Atlanta's MARTA System) (Street

 View)